 The SCU Lifestyle Covenant includes rules and consequences for students living in SCU housing and community principles for all SCU students, whether the student lives on campus or not.
-The SCU Lifestyle Covenant can be found in the SCU Student Handbook or on our website at https://swcu.edu/application/files/6615/4227/8156/SCU Lifestyle Covenant.pdf
+The SCU Lifestyle Covenant can be found in the SCU Student Handbook.